jaeyow/fullstack-developer/_posts/2019-09-20-website-performance-series-part-3.md

 **Speed Index** (weight 26.7%)
 - Speed Index shows how quickly the contents of a page are visibly populated, for this metric, the lower the number the better.
-- Techniques to improve Speed index are similar to ones for TTI, but a couple of good articles are [Optimizing Content Efficiency](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/) and [Optimizing the Critical Rendering Path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/).
+- Techniques to improve Speed index are similar to ones for TTI, but a couple of good articles: [Optimizing Content Efficiency](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/) shows how modern web pages contain an increasing amount of data and techniques that can be applied for optimizing content efficiency.
+[Optimizing the Critical Rendering Path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/) will delve into techniques to deliver the first pixels to the screen as early as possible.

 **First Contentful Paint** (weight  20%)
-- Blah
+- First Contentful Paint (FCP) marks the time at which the first text or image is painted.
+From when a user navigates to a page until such time that something appears on the DOM, this is FCP, and marks a milestone for the user and gives feedback that something is happening and the page is actually loading.
+The lower the metric the better.
+- Techniques to improve FCP are similar to TTI and SI as they try to achieve similar outcomes.
+- The idea is to load early at the start, if nothing but to provide the illusion that the page is loading quickly.
+A few articles are worth reading: [CSS Rendering Best Practices](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/render-blocking-css) explains the effect of CSS on your page and techniques on how to speed things up a bit.
+[Loading Third-party Javascript](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript/) gives some useful insights into 3rd party libraries such as tag manager and analytics software and the delays it contributes to the loading experience.

 **First CPU Idle** (weight 13.3%)
 - Blah